 Guided Pathways Essential Practices Scale of Adoption at Our College Progress to Date Implementing Practice (If Scaling in Progress or At Scale, please indicate which term (e.g., fall 2015) the college first reached this point) Next Steps Toward Implementing Practice at Scale & Timeline Equity Considerations in Area 4: How is the college ensuring that underrepresented students participate in program-relevant active and experiential learning opportunities?
 As faculty make curricular changes to better align course assignments with program learning outcomes, how does the college support faculty to implement pedagogical changes that better support learning outcomes success for underrepresented students (e.g., culturally responsive teaching)?
 What opportunities exist for faculty or advisors to critically examine their role in advancing equity-minded teaching and advising practices at the college (e.g., critically examining the role of unconscious bias in the classroom or advising that could affect student aspirations for a particular field and/or program selection)?
 Is the college disaggregating program learning outcomes data, program retention and completion data, and other assessment measures by race, income, age, and gender to examine equity gaps?
 How is this data disseminated and discussed among college staff, with students, and with the outside community?
 4. ENSURING THAT STUDENTS ARE LEARNING a.
 Program learning outcomes are aligned with the requirements for success in the further education and employment outcomes targeted by each program. □ Not occurring □ Not systematic □ Planning to scale □ Scaling in progress ⋈ At scale Progress to date: This is being completed through our assessment process particularly in our CLOs and PLOs.
 Term, if at scale or scaling: Fall 2018 Next steps: Ask programs to review PLOs to ensure alignment with the requirements for successful targeted outcomes are achieved for further education and or employment.
 Timeline for implementing next steps: Spring 2022 b.
 Instruction across programs (especially in program introductory courses) engages students in active and applied learning, encouraging them to think critically, solve meaningful problems, and work and communicate effectively with others.
-(Note: This practice was added to the SOAA in February 2019) □ Not occurring □ Not systematic □ Planning to scale ⋈ Scaling in progress □ At scale Progress to date: Active and applied learning strategies are inherent within the course content of introductory courses in some disciplines.
-At varying levels, students are actively engaged in applied learning which is demonstrated through artifacts which incorporate problem solving, critical thinking, and effective communication skills.
-Central to the college's mission is the achievement of its ILO's which inclue critical thinking, communication skills, and global consciousness.
-All academic programs align their PLOs, course-level outcomes (CLOs), and instruction to these campus-wide goals.
+(Note: This practice was added to the SOAA in February 2019) □ Not occurring □ Not systematic □ Planning to scale □ Scaling in progress ⋈ At scale Progress to date: Students are actively engaged in active and applied learning which is demonstrated through artifacts which incorporate problem solving, crtical thinking, and effective communication skills.
+Central to the College's mission is the achievement of its Institutional Learning Outcomes (ILOs), which include Critical Thinking, Communication Skills, and Global Consciousness.
+All academic programs align their PLOs, their CLOs, and therefore their instruction to these campus-wide goals.
 Term, if at scale or scaling: Fall 2018 Next steps: Continue to ensure that students are engaged in active and applied learning as demonstrated through artifacts that incorporate problem solving, critical thinking, and effective communication skills.
-Continue to provide faculty with professional learning opportunities that address active and applied learning pedagogies, where appropriate.
 Timeline for implementing next steps: Fall 2019 c.
-Students have ample opportunity to apply and deepen knowledge and skills through projects, internships, co-ops, clinical placements, group projects outside of class, service learning, study □ Not occurring⋈ Not systematic□ Planning to scale Progress to date: Occurs in multiple programs across campus.
-As Subject Matter Experts, faculty in each discipline introduce a variety of pedagogical techniques into their courses, techniques which are suited to the Next steps: Continue to generate awareness of work-based and experiential learning and generate equitable opportunities inside and outside the classroom for students to develop and deepen skills through
+Students have ample opportunity to apply and deepen knowledge and skills through projects, internships, co-ops, clinical placements, group projects outside of class, service learning, study abroad and other experiential learning □ Not occurring⋈ Not systematic□ Planning to scale□ Scaling in progress Progress to date: Occurs in multiple programs across campus.
+As Subject Matter Experts, faculty in each discipline introduce a variety of pedagogical techniques into their courses, techniques which are suited to the subject matter itself and to the variety of student learning styles.
+However, practices are currently Next steps: Continue to generate awareness of WBL and generate equitable opportunities inside and outside the classroom for students to develop and deepen skills through projects, interships, placements, service learning, and other experiential learning assignments.
+Some